Print

 Eighteen formed chicken or turkey meatballs are arranged atop a metal baking sheet.
 The baking sheet sits atop a creamy white textured surface.

 2. Brown the meatballs: Add 2 tablespoons of the olive oil to a large, heavy-bottomed pot with a lid such as a Dutch oven over medium-high heat.
-Once the oil is hot & shimmering, add the meatballs to the pot.
+Once the oil is hot and shimmering, add the meatballs to the pot.
 Working in batches as needed to avoid overcrowding the skillet, cook the meatballs 2 minutes per side, until deeply browned.
-Transfer to a plate & repeat with any remaining meatballs.Ground turkey or chicken meatballs brown in olive oil inside of a large white pot.
+Transfer to a plate and repeat with any remaining meatballs.Ground turkey or chicken meatballs brown in olive oil inside of a large white pot.
 The pot sits atop a creamy white textured surface.

-3. Cook the aromatics: Once the meatballs have browned, soften the carrots & onion.
+3. Cook the aromatics: Once the meatballs have browned, soften the carrots and onion.
 If needed, add in an extra splash of olive oil to the pot.
-Add the diced carrot & onion, seasoning with 1 teaspoon kosher salt & ground black pepper as desired.
+Add the diced carrot and onion, seasoning with 1 teaspoon kosher salt and ground black pepper as desired.
 Stir to combine.
 Cook over medium heat, stirring occasionally until the veggies begin to soften slightly, 4-5 minutes.
 Add the Italian seasoning to the pot, stirring to combine.
 Cook for an additional 1-2 minutes, until fragrant.Carrots and yellow onion seasoned with Italian seasoning, kosher salt, and ground black pepper brown in olive oil inside of a large white pot.
 The pot sits atop a creamy white textured surface.
 A wooden turner rests inside of the pot for stirring.

 Notes